RylanSchaeffer/rylanschaeffer.github.io/content/thoughts/20200816_online_dating/main.md

-I think I understand why this is, and the answer points towards one conclusion: if you're a man less attractive than Adonis, or if you're a woman looking for a committed relationship, online dating is a poor use of your time.
+I think I understand why this is, and the answer points towards one conclusion: if you're a man less attractive than Adonis, or if you're a woman looking for a committed relationship, online dating does not optimize your chances of success.

 An easy way to see this is to consider the following (tremendously simplified) model.
 Suppose we have $$N$$ men and $$N$$ women all trying to find an opposite-gender